Blogging old posts can be historic & fun

 Love Beads cover my wicked cool protest

-My Memorial Day recall — the third of June
+My Memorial Day recall — Third of June

 Expressway of a heart leads to equanimity